When managing to outcomes and performance, you need a dashboard. What’s happening today, what happened in the past, and how does this predict the...

 Even if this is not a realistic conversation for you to be having at the moment, exploring the idea will give you a better understanding of your position, situation, and future.

-So far, your product has been working for SMB with a few seats or maybe just one.
-At the enterprise level, users might require new features, the use case might be different.
+So far, your product has been working for SMBs with a few seats or maybe just one.
+At the enterprise level, users might require new features and the use case might be different.

 On top of that, bigger organizations bring with them a suite of security and compliance requirements.
 Some examples of product considerations include: